Simulation and modelling

 If you would like specific advice, e.g. on how to optimise your code for better performance, please feel free to contact one of our advisers.
 Our consultancy service is available for advice on larger projects.

-You can find more (technical) information regarding the use of the Dutch National Supercomputer on the pages with user information for Snellius.
+You can find the technical specs and all the information you need regarding the use of the Dutch National Supercomputer on the pages with user information for Snellius.

 If you use this service, you may also be interested in the following services: